jmoore87jr/jmoore87jr.github.io/index.md

 ### Step 5: Calculate the change in win percentage for each point of total

 This is the delta column above.

-If we assume the market total is close to the mean score of the game, we can just use the deltas close to the mean since that’s where we’ll always be betting.
+The beauty here is that since we assume the book's total is accurate, we don't really have to worry about nonlinearity -- we will always be betting close to the mean.

-Each point of the total is worth about 2% win probability.
+So each point of the total is worth about 2% win probability.
 We need 2.38% for a profitable bet at -110, so we need a 1.5 point edge on the total to place a +EV bet.

 Happy punting 🏈

+\
+\

 ## NBA data and 2-pointer analysis - 3/3/2021